National Coalition to Abolish the Death Penalty: Affiliate organizations

 The Missourians to Abolish the Death Penalty (MADP) was founded in 1987 to oppose the death penalty in the state.
 It has chapters in Kansas City, Springfield, St. Louis and Columbia, twenty-one affiliate groups, and individuals across the state who support abolition of the death penalty.
 The coalition organizes opposition to the death penalty, works with state legislators to pass a moratorium, educates state residents, monitors events pertaining capital punishment, advocates alternatives other than death as punishment for crimes; and supports death row prisoners, victims and their family members as well as others affected by the action of death penalty.

-Other Affiliate groups in the United States not listed above can be found at the National Coalition to Abolish the Death Penalty website.

 Recent accomplishments

 Ending the death penalty for juveniles

 With its "Stop Killing the Kids Campaign," NCADP played a paramount role in the abolition of the death penalty for juveniles in the United States.
 The campaign encouraged NCADP staff to work with citizens in South Dakota and Wyoming to pass measures to ban the death penalty for crimes committed by those under the age of 18.
 Additionally, the victories in South Dakota and Wyoming added to evidence for the Supreme Court to rule that the death penalty for juvenile offenders violated the Eighth Amendment of the Constitution.